 Essential reading: Top fitness trackers and health gadgets

 We have always been impressed with the Fenix model, and iteration number seven has brought some nice upgrades.
-This includes the addition of a touchscreen, a better GPS chip, and longer battery life.
+This includes the addition of a touchscreen, a better GPS chip, and battery life enhancements.
 The gap is not huge, and these are expensive features if they are the only reason to upgrade.

 The 7 Pro, on the other hand, brought the addition of a more up to date heart rate tech, ECG sensor and a built-in flashlight.
-Most likely, skin temperature tracking will be added to this list in the coming months via a firmware update.
+A recent software update has added nightly skin temperature tracking to this list.

 What follows are improvements we would like to see in the next iteration.

 More training metrics

 A study published in the journal “Medicine and Science in Sports and Exercise” found that smartwatches can be an effective tool for tracking training metrics,such as heart rate, pace, and distance.
 The study also found that using a smartwatch can help users to improve their training performance.

 The Fenix 7 range has lots of training metrics.
 As far as what else will be added on, that is difficult to predict at this stage.
 Recovery was one area where Garmin has lagged in recent years as compared to the likes of Whoop, Polar, and Oura.
 Now it has evened up the score.
 Most recently it slapped on nap tracking and sleep coaching.

 No doubt, there are additional goodies in store that will land in the years ahead.
 What exactly will depend on is whether or not new sensors are built into the watch.
 Garmin has acquired the rights to Firsbeat Analytics technology, which puts it in a prime position to keep developing these types of metrics.